lunasara/Team3/README.md

 #### Task 3: Compute similarities to museum images for images in QS1

-We have tested for all different color spaces and similarity metrics which was proven to give the best result, and it has been bla bla
+We have tested for all different color spaces and similarity metrics.

 #### Task 4: Evaluation QS1